-Standard 2: Civic and Politi tandard 2: Civic and Political Participation BENCHMARK CODE BENCHMARK SS.5.CG.2.1 Discuss the political ideas of Patriots, Loyalists and other colonists about the American Revolution.
-Students will describe the political philosophy of American Patriots and why those ideas led them to declare independence from the British Empire.
+BENCHMARK CODE BENCHMARK SS.5.CG.2.1 Discuss the political ideas of Patriots, Loyalists and other colonists about the American Revolution.
+Students will describe the political philosophy of American Patriots and why those ideas led to to declare independence from the British Empire.
 Students will explain why colonists would choose to side with the British during the American Revolution.
 Students will examine motivations for the decision to not take a side during the American Revolution.
 SS.5.CG.2.2 Compare forms of political participation in the colonial period to today.
-Students will describe forms of political participation in the colonial period (e.g., serving on juries, militia service, participation in elections for government).
-Students will identify ways citizens participate in the political process today (e.g., serving on juries, participation in elections for government).
-SS.5.CG.2.3 Analyze how the U.S. Constitution expanded civic participation over time. • Students will describe how the U.S. Constitution expanded voting rights through amendments and legislation including, but not limited to, the 15th, 19th, 24th and 26th Amendments, and the Voting Rights Act of 1965.
+33.3.CG.2.2 Students will describe forms of political participation in the colonial period (e.g., serving on judy). militia service, participation in elections for government).
+Students will identify ways citizens participate in the political process today (e.g., serving on participation in elections for government).
+SS.5.CG.2.3 Analyze how the U.S. Constitution expanded civic participation over time.
+Students will describe how the U.S. Constitution expanded voting rights through amendmen legislation including, but not limited to, the 15th, 19th, 24th and 26th Amendments, and the Voting Rights Act of 1965.
 SS.5.CG.2.4 Evaluate the importance of civic duties and responsibilities to the preservation of the United States' constitutional republic.
 Students will explain what it means for the United States to be a constitutional republic.
-Students will identify duties (e.g., obeying the law, paying taxes, serving on a jury) and responsibilities (e.g., voting, keeping informed on public issues) that citizens are expected to fulfill.
-Students will explain what could happen to the United States if citizens did not fulfill their civic duties and responsibilities.
+Students will identify duties (e.g., obeying the law, paying taxes, serving on a jury) and respectivities (e.g., vertice learning informed on public issues) that distance are expected to responsibilities (e.g., voting, keeping informed on public issues) that citizens are expected to Students will explain what could happen to the United States if citizens did not fulfill their cit duties and responsibilities.
 SS.5.CG.2.5 Identify individuals who represent the citizens of Florida at the national level.
-Students will identify Florida's U.S. senators and the U.S. representative for their district.
-Students will discuss the constitutional qualifications for office, term length, authority, duties, activities and compensation.
+33.3.00.2.3 Students will identify Florida's U.S. senators and the U.S. representative for their district.
+Students will discuss the constitutional qualifications for office, term length, authority, duties activities and compensation.